Are you still undecided whether you will hand over your social media management to your virtual assistant or should you handle it yourself?

 - Where do they usually hang out?
 (Specific sites, blogs or forums where you can find your target market)

 - What are their needs in relation to your services?
 What are their fears?
-(Write down the needs and fears of your ideal customer that might lead them to working with you or hiring your services)
+(Write down the needs and fears of your ideal customer that might lead them to work with you or hiring your services)

 By doing this, it will help your VA to get a clear picture of your ideal customer and he/she will have a better understanding of what kind of posts that will be of interest.